keziaolive/keziaolive.github.io/_blogposts/2025-10-22-latex-crash-course.md

 Another neat thing is that you could ask LaTeX to specify the M-dash (the long dashes, like in the second to last line of the abstract).

-Write it as "higher cost in math–--effects not explained by achievement comparisons."
+Write it as "higher cost in math `---` effects not explained by achievement comparisons."

 Try to recompile and see what happens!

-## Filling in details: Highlights
+# 6. Filling in details: Highlights
 The template specified a space for us to add our graphical abstract, but given that we don't have any, we can just comment it out.
 Add `%` in front of each line, and we're good to go.

 Next part is highlights, which is funnily enough in the formatting appears before the article!

 This is arranged in the `.cls` file, and gratefully, we don't need to worry about that!
 So now you get to see how we do bullet points in LaTeX: we use the command `\item`.

 Outside of this template, usually we do this by saying `\begin{itemize}` before our `\item` lists and end it with `\end{itemize}`; but in this case, the template already specified this for us in the `.cls` file and we only needed to add more items.

 Try copy-pasting all the highlights and see for yourself what it looks like when compiled in the .pdf!

-## Filling in details: Keywords
+# 7. Filling in details: Keywords
 Next, we can write the keywords.
 The template told us to write each keyword separated by `\sep`.
 Let's copy the keywords and do so!

-## Filling in details: Introduction
+# 8. Filling in details: Introduction
 Now the most exciting part: writing the content.

 Let's specify that our first section is called "Introduction" by specifying `\section{Introduction}` (rather than Example Section).
 The section and subsection commands mean that you can switch the order of sections without having to worry about numbering them correctly.